yanis-fellache/finger_detection/README.md

 - Adjust the ROI (roi = frame[50:400, 50:400]) to match your webcam setup.
 - The HSV / grayscale threshold parameters can be tuned for different lighting conditions.
 - The system currently supports up to 5 fingers detection.
-- For best results, use a plain background and ensure good lighting.
+- For best results, use a plain background that contrasts with hand and ensure good lighting.
+- Proof and results in the results folder.

 ---